This winter, let’s explore the city centre together.

 It comes a year after ChristchurchNZ’s 2018 city centre campaign, Explore, which solidified the City of Exploration narrative and encouraged residents to re-explore their urban centre.
 This time the idea was to make people laugh, not take themselves too seriously, and create a conversation about our central city.

-Spending in the central city core is up 11 per cent on June last year.
+Spending in the central city core was up 11 per cent on June last year.
 More specifically, spending on apparel increased 24 per cent, hospitality spending increased 21 per cent, and accommodation spending increased 7 per cent.
 These are big wins for the central city, and reason to celebrate.

 ChristchurchNZ led the creative and marketing aspects of Baby Come Back, and local company Belmont Productions Ltd produced the visual assets.
 These included a hero video and a suite of shorter videos, focused on city themes like shopping and retail, restaurants and hospitality, movies, and the SALT District.
 The assets also included a range of static visuals, also produced in-house.